birdLark/birdLark.github.io/faq/faq.md

 ---
-title: SeaTunnel FAQ
+title: LarkMidTable FAQ
 ---

-**FAQ 1.** I encounter a problem when using SeaTunnel and I cannot solve it by myself.
+**FAQ 1.** I encounter a problem when using LarkMidTable and I cannot solve it by myself.
 What should I do?Firstly search in [Issue list](https://github.com/apache/incubator-birdLark/issues) or [mailing list](https://lists.apache.org/list.html?dev@birdLark.apache.org) to see if someone has already asked the same question and got the answer.
 If you still cannot find the answer, you can contact community members for help in[ these ways](https://github.com/apache/incubator-birdLark#contact-us) .

-**FAQ 2.** How to declare a variable in SeaTunnel's configuration, and then dynamically replace the value of the variable at runtime?
+**FAQ 2.** How to declare a variable in LarkMidTable's configuration, and then dynamically replace the value of the variable at runtime?

-Since `v1.2.4` SeaTunnel supports variables substitution in the configuration.
+Since `v1.2.4` LarkMidTable supports variables substitution in the configuration.
 This feature is often used for timing or non-timing offline processing to replace variables such as time and date.
 The usage is as follows:

 Configure the variable name in the configuration, here is an example of sql transform (actually anywhere in the configuration file the value in 'key = value' can use the variable substitution):